Please follow Facebook Page for up to date information

 The museum features artifacts,video and interactive media and is located adjacent to the Apprentice Boys Memorial Hall,Society Street.It includes a replica of the statue of Governor Walker which originally stood on the column on the walls of the city, prior to its destruction by a bomb explosion in 1973.

 Guided tours of the adjacent Apprentice Boys Memorial Hall available to groups by advance booking.
+Access to Walkers Plinth is currently only available through the Siege Museum)

 Admission Fee required